Get Up to 30% Off Sitewide 72-hour delivery available for select pincodes in Delhi NCR, Bangalore & Mumbai

 Living in a fast-paced world that prides itself in pulling off 18-hour workdays every day, the Japanese are a perpetually busy bee race.
 Overtime is a common part of their work culture, thereby reducing the length of night-time naps.

 So, if one is found catching some shut-eye in the middle of the day, it’s viewed as a result of having worked hard the previous night.
 Or studied hard.
-Depending on which boat you’re on.
+Depending on which boat you are on.

 What are the rules for Inemuri?

 Lastly, as we mentioned before, Inemuri means being present while sleeping.
-This further means that though you’ve journeyed off to dreamland, you should be able to come back to reality as soon as the situation demands.
-So, don’t expect to just slide off under the table and sleep.
-You have to be well-seated, snoozing in the guise of paying attention.
-Clever.
+This further means that though you have journeyed off to dreamland, you should be able to come back to reality as soon as the situation demands.

 Do other nations of the world have something like Inemuri in place?

-You know, luckily they do.
+Inemuri is a Japanese term, but similar ideas are definitely practiced in other nations too.
 Remember the Spanish siesta?
-Well, that’s all about taking 2-3 hour long naps right after lunch!
+It is about taking 2-3 hour long naps right after lunch!
 Even Italians have something called riposo, which translates to a couple of hours long lunch break during which people can nap.
+Usually, these are afternoon restorative naps.

 Featured Products